ximenina/Git-example/README.md

 ## 3. Update our local copy of the fork with the latest version of the Upstream repository (a.k.a *Pull and Rebase*)

-BEFORE any change or work in the local copy, get the latest version of the Upstream repository and update the Fork.
+BEFORE any change or work in the local copy, we should get the latest version of the Upstream repository and update the Fork.
 In this case the fork will be updated in the `master branch`

 * Switch to the master branch
 ```